So how do plants grow and develop?

-The magic of plant growth begins with a seed.
+The magic of plant growth all begins with a seed.
 Depending on the plant, seeds can look completely different in size, shape and colour.
+Seeds contain an embryo that can remain dormant until conditions are favorable for it to sprout or germinate!

 Just think about the last seeds you saw in a tomato, pepper, or watermelon.
-Each seed looks completely different, but all of them can be used to grow plants.
+Each seed looks completely different, but all of them can be used to grow a plant.

-Today, we often plant seeds by hand or use large farming equipment.
+Today, in home gardening, we often plant seeds by hand or in commercial production they use farming equipment.
 However, that was not always the case.
-Throughout history, plant species were spread by animals who would eat their seeds, travel over large distances, then poop out the seeds in a new location.
+Throughout history, plant species were spread by animals who would eat their seeds, travel over large distances, then through the natural process of digestion, poop the seeds in a new location.
+Seeds are also transported by wind and water to encourage reproduction and reduce the competition with the parent plant.

-A wide variety of seeds are easily available for purchase online or at local garden stores.
-We even have seed banks around the world which store seeds for very long period of time, at cold temperatures, in order to preserve as many plant species as possible.
+A wide variety of seeds are easily available for purchase online, at garden stores or even your local grocer.
+We also have seed banks around the world which store seeds safely for very long period of time, at cold temperatures, in order to preserve as many plant species as possible.

-Selecting seeds from a -18 degree celcius (0 degree fahrenheit) storage area.
+Selecting seeds from a -18 degree Celsius (0 degree Fahrenheit) storage area

 Plant Growth Stage 2 - Germinating into the first signs of life